jsiegenthaler/homebridge-eosstb/README.md

 <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>

 # Update February 2024
-Logon methods for many providers changed in January 2024.
-The latest version, v2.3.x, resolves the logon issues for CH and PL.
-I have not yet had confirmation from NL, BE or SK.
+Logon methods for many providers changed from January 2024 to mid February 2024.
-In early February I have heard that NL may not be working, but I need some confirmation.
-On 11 February 2024 I have heard that BE is no longer working, Help Wanted!

-## Help Wanted for GB, IE and BE
+## Help Wanted
-For GB, IE and BE, the logon method is no longer working.
+For GB, IE, BE, NL and CH the logon method is no longer working.
 Refer Issue [#112](https://github.com/jsiegenthaler/homebridge-eosstb/issues/112).
 If are able to help, please get in touch.

 ## Readme Applicability